Blevs/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a frontend JavaScript framework.
+It tries to solve the problem of how to implement an interactive, efficient and collaborative website.

+Using vanilla JavaScript, all interaction and modification ultimately manifests itself as manipulation of the DOM.
+This can make it very difficult to track, manage and reason about state.

+React attempts to fix this via the virtual DOM.
+React handles to flow of state and rending, allowing developers to make functional components (in terms of input-output, not necessarily definition) dispatched from what is essentially a state machine while being ignorant of any mutation.

 - [ ] What does it mean to _think_ in react?

+Thinking in React means to break your frontend into meaningful components, have those components render data into the desired output, implementing state to track and manage data, and pass that state to the components to construct the webpage.

+It is a declarative state of mind where reusable, stateless components are implemented to render data without being aware of state or mutation, and localizing the necessary state and mutation to a logically consistent place.

-- [ ] Describe state.
+- [x] Describe state.

+In classical physics, state is a complete description of a system such that given the state, the system may be reconstructed.
+In computer science, the definition is similarly represents the description of our program.

+In React, state is a special mutable property.
+This is because it is wonderful to have a description of our programs state, but it won't be very useful unless we are able to use that description to evolve and interact with the program.

+When we modify the state, we then recompute the components of our program that subscribed to the state that changed.

-- [ ] Describe props.
+- [x] Describe props.

+Props are arguments given to a component that are passed as keywords in an object to the functional or class component during construction or execution.

 ## Project Set Up